FactomProject/factoidGenesisManager/readme.md

 10. Browse to the factoidGenesisManager_mac_linux directory `cd factoidGenesisManager_mac_linux`.
 11. Run the program `python factoidGenesisManager.py`.
 12. Follow the directions to create a private and public key.
 Write down the Private key.
 13. Write down the 9 segment public key and reenter it onto an online computer.
-Send it to Factom to include in the genesis block.
 14. Power off the computer to erase the private key from memory.
+15. On an online computer, send the 9 segment public key to Factom so it can be included in the Genesis block.
+The 9 segment public key looks like this: `51477815-b762e495-e0f7deb0-eeeeeeee-2e15ba46-15fa4a5a-afc23ccf-5c3c8bd2-6c4cf980`.
+Email the 9 segment key to brian@factom.org.
+You will recieve a phone call from someone in the Factom office confirming the first and last segments, so keep it handy before the launch of the genesis block.

 ## Notes about keys